Steve6546/Wallpapers/docs/modules/usage/llms/llms.md

 :::note
 Most current local and open source models are not as powerful.
 When using such models, you may see long wait times between messages, poor responses, or errors about malformed JSON.
-OpenHands can only be as powerful as the models driving it.
+AZM AI can only be as powerful as the models driving it.
 However, if you do find ones that work, please add them to the verified list above.
 :::

 ## LLM Configuration

-The following can be set in the OpenHands UI through the Settings:
+The following can be set in the AZM AI UI through the Settings:

 - `LLM Provider`
 - `LLM Model`